-Termination by a tenant of a fixed-term agreement must occur no later than 30 days before the end of the term.
-For a periodic tenancy agreement (an agreement that does not specify a date of termination) the following cases apply:
+Notice of termination by a tenant of a fixed-term agreement must occur no later than 30 days before the end of the term.
+For a periodic tenancy agreement (an agreement that does not specify a date of termination) the following notice periods apply:

 - for a weekly tenancy, at least seven days before the termination date stated in the notice;